 The Office is a modern classic in the sitcom genre, with great rewatch value.
 While it was an acclaimed hit during its 2005-2013 run, it is now enjoying newfound popularity since moving to Netflix.
-As I was reading The Office: The Untold Story, which is a nostalgic trip down memory lane, I decided to make a list of my favorite episodes.
-It was a lot harder than it was while making the Friends list, since there are so many amazing episodes to choose from.
+After reading The Office: The Untold Story, I decided to take a nostalgic trip down memory lane and make a list of my favorite episodes.

 15. Goodbye Michael

-The episode revolves around Michael’s secretly leaving a day earlier than planned and trying to have a little moment with each character that they don’t realize is his goodbye.
-There’s also genuine tension over Pam possibly missing out on a final moment with Michael.
-When she eventually makes it to the airport, her silent send-off is quite simply the perfect goodbye.
+Just like Friends, we begin with a goodbye.
+Steve Carrel’s last episode revolves around Michael secretly leaving a day earlier than planned and trying to have a little moment with each character that they don’t realize is his goodbye.
+When Pam just about makes it to the airport, her silent send-off is quite simply the perfect goodbye.

-Jenna Fischer: I told him all the ways I was going to miss him when he left our show.
+Jenna Fischer (Pam): I told him all the ways I was going to miss him when he left our show.
 Those were real tears and a real goodbye.

 This was one of the better episodes in a pretty mediocre first season.
 More than the pilot episode, this serves as a great entry point for new viewers.
 I’ve lost count of the number of people with whom I’ve watched this episode to lull them into watching The Office.
 With Dwight stealing the ball from his own teammate to Michael getting annoyed at Dwight for not passing even though he ends up scoring, the actual basketball game is a laughter riot.